ironbar/arc25/docs/modeling/Iteration_32_analyze_model_predictions.md

 The plot shows that model has a good intuition of ARC tasks.
 Only 20% are complete misunderstood.

 But at the same time only 16% of the tasks are solved when doing 128 predictions per task.
+With 20k predictions the solve rate is 38% according to the paper.
+But making so many predictions does not have sense and it is not efficient.
+Making a few independent attempt makes sense to have diversity in the predictions, but not in the order of hundreds or thousands.

 ## Conclusion